modestlyOP/ISBNBarcodeReader-Aggregator/README.md

 ## Dependencies
-Recommended Python 3.11+, as well as opencv and pyzbar.
+Recommended Python 3.11+, as well as opencv, pyzbar, and requests.
+You can install them all at once with ``pip install opencv-python pyzbar requests``.

 ## Running
 Simply put all your barcode photos into the ``barcodes`` folder, and then run the ``iterateImages.py`` file in a terminal.
+You can also just double-click that file from Windows Explorer if you don't like typing...
-After a completed run, you will find a newly-written csv file in the same folder the script was run in.
+After a completed run, you will find a newly-written csv file in the same folder the aforementioned .py script was run in.